Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 The word to me is try.

-Did the Clinton team in Iowa wait too long to try to humanize Hillary.
+Did the Clinton team in Iowa wait too long to try to humanize Hillary?

-Meaning that it might not work, meaning might not work.
+To try, meaning it requires an effort, meaning that it might not work, meaning might not work, it hasn't worked.

-I mean, that's they waited too long.
+I mean, they waited too long.

 There's not enough time to humanize her.

-They had to start earlier if they were going to pull that off.
+They had to start earlier if they were going to pull that off, meaning they have to do it.

 She can't.